people in the table rock cemetery

 Gordon Bethel, his first wife Gertrude, his second wife Minnie

-howard binder
+howard and norma wopata binder

 william and Katherine binder & three of their five children